Roland J. Teske

 Roland J. Teske, S.J.
-(October 29, 1934 – May 18, 2015) was a Roman Catholic priest member of the Jesuit order.
+(October 29, 1934 – May 18, 2015) was an American Jesuit priest.
 Teske was also a medievalist and philosopher and Professor Emeritus of Philosophy at Marquette University.
 He published several books about medieval philosophy and theology, and translated and prepared English translations of their work, specializing in St. Augustine's philosophical and religious views and the work of the later philosopher William of Auvergne, Bishop of Paris.